Data Synthesis Reviews

 Carbon Stocks and Sequestration

-Dr Jill Edmondson, Senior Lecturer, University of Sheffield
+Jill Edmondson, University of Sheffield

 Summary - The dataset under discussion is a comprehensive compilation of carbon stock observations, meticulously organized to facilitate research and analysis across various geographic and environmental contexts.
 The primary objective of this dataset is to categorize and standardize carbon data based on multiple parameters, making it easier for researchers to compare carbon stocks across diverse studies, environments, and methodologies.